 In the event of an emergency on the high school premises, students may be evacuated to ensure their safety.
-Should the need ever arise, students would be evacuated to one of the other Grace Brethren Schools' campuses or to Grace Brethren Church.
+Should the need ever arise, students would be evacuated to one of the other Grace Brethren Schools' campuses or to Grace Church of Simi Valley.